lvrg12/WaterElevation/README.md

 - How to write script to show different years when people drag the slider
 - How to add some dynamic pictures to the project report
 - How to write script to make different terrains generated according to which city user choose to generate
+- How to add Google map to the terrain
+- How to write script to toggle the terrain

 ### Biggest Issues